Eligible Medical Expenses

 Out-of-Pocket Expenses

-Your funding program may allow for reimbursement for your eligible out-of-pocket health care expenses to the degree that funds are available.
-Out-of-pocket expenses include copayments, deductibles, and coinsurance payments.
-This list provides a sample of eligible expenses for reimbursement based on IRS Code Section 213(d).
+Your funding program may allow reimbursement for eligible out-of-pocket healthcare expenses, up to the amount available in your reimbursement account.
+Out-of-pocket expenses include copayments, deductibles, and coinsurance.
+This list provides examples of that are generally eligible for reimbursement under IRS Code Section 213(d).

 Medical